-- (i) The maximum height of a renewable energy structure is technology dependent. - (ii) The height of buildings may not exceed 8,5 metres from natural ground level to the top of the roof.
+- (i) The maximum height of a renewable energy structure is 250m measured from the mean ground level of the base of each structure to the highest point of the blade. - (ii) The height of buildings may not exceed 8,5 metres from natural ground level to the top of the roof.